Lab21k/standalone-timeline/README.md

 # Standalone Timeline

-Stripped down Simile-Timeline without the ajax api and with all the original scripts
+Stripped down [Simile-Timeline](http://www.simile-widgets.org/timeline/) without the ajax api and with all the original scripts.

 ### Bower: